Reconstructing chemical enrichment pathways in disc galaxies: A phylogenetic approach: Rates of chemical enrichment and abundance ratios

 \section{Rates of chemical enrichment and abundance ratios}

 Owing to the variety of enrichment channels and the distinct timescales associated with each process, the rate of chemical enrichment varies among different chemical species.
-In particular, as discussed throughout this paper, iron, oxygen, and nitrogen trace the chemical evolution driven by their dominant production channels: SNe Ia, SNe II, and AGB stars, respectively.
+In particular, as discussed throughout this paper, iron, oxygen, and nitrogen trace the chemical evolution driven by their dominant production channels: SNIa, SNII, and AGB stars, respectively.

-Figure \ref{fig:enrichment_rates} presents a comparison between the enrichment rates of different chemical species.
-Iron and nitrogen exhibit the tightest correlation (left panel), reflecting their similar enrichment timescales associated with SNe Ia and AGB stars.
-However, iron enrichment rates are systematically higher due to the additional contribution from SNe II.
+Figure~\ref{fig:enrichment_rates} presents a comparison between the enrichment rates of different chemical species.
+Iron and nitrogen exhibit the tightest correlation (left panel), reflecting their similar enrichment timescales associated with SNIa and AGB stars.
+However, iron enrichment rates are systematically higher due to the additional contribution from SNII.
 The differences between inner and outer rings are significant, with inner regions typically showing higher rates—consistent with their proximity to the bulge and with the migration scenario discussed in the main body.

 The middle panel shows the relation between oxygen and iron enrichment rates.
-While still correlated, the scatter increases compared to the nitrogen–iron relation, reflecting the shorter timescales of oxygen production dominated by SNe II.
+While still correlated, the scatter increases compared to the nitrogen–iron relation, reflecting the shorter timescales of oxygen production dominated by SNII.
 The distinction between inner and outer regions is less noticeable.

 The right panel compares oxygen and nitrogen enrichment rates.
-This relation exhibits the largest scatter among the three, consistent with the distinct stellar sources and timescales involved—SNe II for oxygen and AGB stars for nitrogen.
+This relation exhibits the largest scatter among the three, consistent with the distinct stellar sources and timescales involved — SNII for oxygen and AGB stars for nitrogen.